Chapter 5:

 All around me are the sounds of screaming and falling debris.

-It seems the explosion was too effective as a large, turquoise, crystal pillar skewers the ground right next to me.
+It seems the explosion was too effective.
+A large, turquoise, crystal pillar skewers the ground right next to me.

-One look at the pillar in the ground sent me running.
+One look at the pillar in the ground sends me running.

 Hopping off her perch, Alin follows behind and catches up to me.
 Together we scamper up the tunnel we came through in a frantic attempt to escape the mass cave-in.

-Except the explosion I caused was more powerful than Alin and I envisioned.
+Unfortunately, the explosion I caused was more powerful than Alin and I had ever envisioned.

 Two steps into the tunnel and rocks are falling all around us, threatening to give us a lethal concussion before we can die from suffocation.